Overview

 - Accessibility – The main reception, restaurant and several guest rooms are wheelchair‑accessible; the historic keep retains its original stone steps and is not fully accessible.

-- Parking – On‑site parking is available for guests (subject to availability).
+- Parking – Free on‑site parking is available for guests (subject to availability).

 - Pet policy – Pets are not permitted in the historic areas of the castle, but the surrounding gardens can be enjoyed on a leash.

 Barberstown Castle blends the romance of a medieval stronghold with the comforts of a modern luxury hotel.
 Its rich tapestry of owners, from medieval barons to rock legends, is evident in every stone‑carved arch and fire‑lit hallway.
-Whether you are seeking a tranquil garden stroll, a gourmet meal beside a roaring fire, or a venue steeped in history for a special celebration, Barberstown Castle offers an unforgettable Irish experience.
+Whether you are seeking a tranquil garden stroll, a gourmet meal beside a roaring fire, a venue steeped in history for a special celebration, or a base for exploring the Ancient East, Barberstown Castle offers an unforgettable Irish experience.